 Your Local, Family-Run Vets in Standish

-Standish Vets is an independent, family-run veterinary practice with a fantastic veterinary team.
+Standish Vets is a family-run veterinary practice with a fantastic veterinary team.
 We have a diverse team of small animal vets and we encourage case and client continuity.
 This means that we are happy for you to request to see a particular vet or the vet that has been dealing with your pets problem or illness.
 We offer affordable, total veterinary care with on site digital x-ray, ultrasound, dental equipment, eye pressure reading and a modern theatre.
 We know that your pets are part of your family and deserve the very best care.

 Advanced Orthopaedic Services